benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 This requirement also drives the need to add privileges for the scheduler to use certificates when talking to the apiserver.

-Service accounts generally seem to be added using the ABAC authorization function on the API service, and an exaple of how components are to be permissioned can be found in an [example ABAC policy file](https://github.com/kubernetes/kubernetes/blob/master/pkg/auth/authorizer/abac/example_policy_file.jsonl) in the Kubernetes repo.
+Service accounts generally seem to be added using the ABAC authorization function on the API service, and an exaple of how components are to be permissioned can be found in an [example ABAC policy file](https://github.com/kubernetes/kubernetes/blob/master/pkg/auth/authorizer/abac/example_policy_file.jsonl) in the Kubernetes repo (note this doesn't include the controller-manager!).

-[What privileges does the controller-manager need in the api server??]

 ### Hungry for more?

 The threat model and mitigation for the core components is hopefully now a little clearer.
 However, there's still some work for the interested reader to do.
 There are lots of other services that may need to be securely connected to a kubernetes cluster which are currently less standardized.
-If using RBAC in the cluster, there needs to be a connection to a identity provider using OIDC, or the api server can simply delegate authentication to a different server.
+If using RBAC in the cluster, there needs to be a connection to a identity provider using OIDC, or the API server can simply delegate authentication to a different server.
 Similarly, we have not spoken about monitoring or log aggregation.
 Or, if using a cloud provider, there needs to be an authorized cluster user to perform actions like mounting volumes.

 ### Useful Links